Ising Model Observables and Non-Backtracking Walks: Proofs

-where the first line is by part~1 of Lemma~\ref{lem:Surgery-Points}, the second is by the induction hypothesis and definition of the intersection form, the third is a rearrangement, and the fourth line uses both part~2 and~3 of Lemma~\ref{lem:Surgery-Points}. \end{proof}
+where the first line is by part~1 of Lemma~\ref{lem:Surgery-Points}, the second is by the induction hypothesis and definition of the intersection form, the third is a rearrangement, and the fourth line uses parts~2 and~3 of Lemma~\ref{lem:Surgery-Points}. \end{proof}